Fortepiano Anton Walter

-You are welcome to use/reprint our texts and photos with credit and/or a link back to Paul McNulty fortepianos
+You are welcome to use/reprint our texts and photos with credit and/or a link back to Paul McNulty fortepianos.

-Walter was born near Stuttgart in 1752 and became active in Vienna in the early 1770’s.
-When in 1800 his stepson joined the company, the firm name was changed from «Anton Walter» to «Anton Walter und Sohn».
-The keyboard compass increased, but the basic proportions and tonal concept were retained until his death 1826.
+Walter was born near Stuttgart and was active in Vienna from the early 1770s.
+He was joined in 1800 by his stepson.
+Anton Walter und Sohn increased their keyboard compass but retained the same fundamental proportions and tonal concept until Walter’s death in 1826.